cheungamanda/STAT545-hw-cheung-amanda/hw02/hw02_gapminder.md

     ## [1] "tbl_df"     "tbl"        "data.frame"

-Gapminder is a data.frame.
-It's class tbl\_df, tbl, and data.frame.
+-   Gapminder is a data.frame.
+It is class tbl\_df, tbl, and data.frame.

-1. How many variables/columns?
-How many rows/observations?
-Find the number of columns and rows.
+**How many variables/columns?
+How many rows/observations?**

+*Find the number of columns and rows.*

 ``` r
 ncol(gapminder)